Monday, August 30, 2010

 On August 25, eighteen HPP students walked in to UPMC Shadyside Hospital and began a 10-week journey to experience first-hand what it’s like to be a medical resident.
 As volunteers with the competitive UPMC Shadyside/Carnegie Mellon University Preceptorship Program, the students will be assigned to two residents and will shadow each for a 5-week period.

-“This is an opportunity to explore the career of medicine,” said HPP Director Justin Crowley when he addressed students at the program’s orientation session.
+“This is an opportunity to explore the career of medicine,” said former HPP Director Justin Crowley when he addressed students at the program’s orientation session.
 “Medicine is a complex field, and there is a lot to learn.
 It is our hope that this program will help you decide whether medicine is the right career path for you.”

 During the 10-week program, students will actively observe how physicians function in a hospital setting, and how they interact with patients.
 But the student volunteers will see much more than patient care.
 They will go to meetings with their residents, go to grand rounds and have the opportunity to join their resident during an on-call at night.